andonovich1/hackthebox-writeups/Nimbus/Write-up.md

 ## Process Enumeration

-Although the automation successfully compromised the machine, I continued enumerating the worker container to better understand the application's architecture and validate the assumptions made during exploitation.
+Continue enumerating the worker container to better understand the application's architecture and validate the assumptions made during exploitation.

 Listing the running processes showed the services executing inside the container.